frankthetank91/SE3_equivariance_packing/blender_box_camera/myREADME.txt

 1. Run "python box_objects.py" in terminal
 This code runs the Pybullet simulation where the objects fall into the box.
+The code chooses N random objects from a specified folder.
 The file "pybullet_poses.npz" should be created after running the code.

 2. Run "blenderproc run create_scene.py" in terminal